YounisLab/rnaseq-pipeline/README.md

         <GENOME_VERSION>  Human Genome version prefix used in REF_DIR files
         <NUM_CORES>       Number of CPU cores to use in pipeline.
         <OUTPUT_DIR>      Directory to save output from pipeline.
+    Optional args ([Options]):
+        --single_end      Specifies that the --fastq_dir input contains single end reads only.
+                          If enabled, files in the --fastq_files directory must be of the form '<SAMPLENAME>_[A-Z].fastq', where [A-Z] refers to statistical replicates.

+                            Example:
+                                SAMPLE_A.fastq SAMPLE_B.fastq SAMPLE_C.fastq SAMPLE_D.fastq

+                          This will be run in STAR as:
+                          --readFilesIn SAMPLE_A.fastq,SAMPLE_B.fastq,SAMPLE_C.fastq,SAMPLE_D.fastq

+        --no_replicates   Specifies that each .fastq file in the input directory should be run through the pipeline individually.

 ```